MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/custom-capabilities-for-universal-windows-platform-apps.md

 ### Limiting an SCCD’s scope

-It is also possible for the owner of a Custom capability to create a scoped SCCD; for example, a Capability owner may not have completely vetted an App Developer but would still like to let a developer develop an UWP.
-To create such an SCCD, the Custom capability owner can limit the scope of use of the SCCD by putting *“DeveloperModeOnly”* in the SCCD file before getting it signed by Microsoft.
+It is also possible for the owner of a Custom Capability to create a scoped SCCD; for example, a Capability owner may not have completely vetted an App Developer but would still like to let a developer develop an UWP.
+To create such an SCCD, the Custom Capability owner can limit the scope of use of the SCCD by putting *“DeveloperModeOnly”* in the SCCD file before getting it signed by Microsoft.
 A scoped SCCD will ONLY work on devices in Developer Mode.
 For more information on enabling Developer Mode on a device, see [Enable your device for development](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development)